Otago cricket team: Contracted players

-The following players are contracted to Otago or have New Zealand Cricket ctrneal contracts.
-Other, non-contracted players may play for the side.
+Ahead of the 2025–26 season, 15 players were awarded contracts to play for Otago.
+In addition, Jacob Duffy and Glenn Phillips were both awarded New Zealand Cricket central contracts for the season.
+Other, non-contracted players may play for the side during the season.

 Grounds

 University Oval is used in Dunedin, with occasional matches in Invercargill (Queen's Park) and at the Queenstown Events Centre.
 Many matches have been played at Molyneux Park in Alexandra in recent decades, particularly during the Christmas-New Year holiday season.
 The warm, dry summer climate of Central Otago can make for better cricketing conditions than the wetter coastal areas.
 Oamaru (Whitestone Centennial Park) has been used in the past but not recently.

-Twenty20 Champions League

-A rapid expansion of Twenty20 cricket led to the creation of the Twenty20 Champions League.
-It was a competition between various teams from the domestic Twenty20 competitions of Australia, South Africa, Pakistan, India, England, Sri Lanka, West Indies and New Zealand.

-In the 2008/09 domestic season of the State Twenty20, Otago came out as the champions, and so were eligible to compete in the inaugural Twenty20 Champions League.
-However, they lost both their opening games in the competition and so weren't able to progress further.

-The Volts again qualified for the league in the 2013 season where they were much more successful entering the competition having won a string of Twenty20 matches which eventually ended at fifteen when they lost the Rajasthan Royals in Jaipur.